RocketChat/docs-old/administrator-guides/google-cloud/README.md

 # Google Cloud Features

-Rocket.Chat have integrations with a number of Google Cloud Features.

-Here you will find how to use them on your server.
+This guide will help you use Google Cloud Features with your Rocket.Chat server:

 [Auto Translate](auto-translate/)